mkohler/cython_swig/README.rst

 .. class:: handout

     Thank you.
-I hope you found it useful.
 The code and slides are available on github.

-    I am Mark Kohler.
-    And I am ready to take questions.
+    Are there any questions?